You are here

 To apply for this opportunity please send your CV along with a one page covering letter, detailing why you want to take on the internship and how you fulfil the personal specification set out above, in the person specification, to firstname.lastname@example.org with ‘HoC Placement’ in the subject line.
 You will also need to confirm that your supervisor and department are supportive of your application.

-The deadline for applications is Friday 27 September (midday).
-Short-listed candidates will be contacted the following week and expected to attend an interview Tuesay 8th October, in London.
+The deadline for applications is Sunday 27 October (midnight).
+Short-listed candidates will be contacted the following week and expected to attend an interview in London, date TBC.

 Start dates are negotiable and will be confirmed with the candidate once an offer has been accepted.